 It’s important to note that telemetry outputs do not necessarily capture the full user experience.
 Consider engaging with end-users of applications (such as those using desktop, web, or mobile apps) to observe their experience performing their workflows in addition to telemetry capture.

 Security protects your systems and information.
-Security design considerations for a Network Management System are closely aligned to the system pattern security requirements, including important considerations for user authentication, system authorization, data and access control, and auditing of user activity and system configuration changes.
+Security design considerations for a Network Information Management System are closely aligned to the system pattern security requirements, including important considerations for user authentication, system authorization, data and access control, and auditing of user activity and system configuration changes.

 Integration connects this system with other systems for delivering enterprise services and amplifying organizational productivity.
-A Network Management System typically needs to accommodate data exchange and alignment with other systems like Enterprise Asset Management (EAM), Customer Relationship Management (CRM), and Advanced Distribution Management (ADMS) systems.
-Integration requirements for a Network Management System are closely aligned to the data editing and management system pattern.
+A Network Information Management System typically needs to accommodate data exchange and alignment with other systems like Enterprise Asset Management (EAM), Customer Relationship Management (CRM), and Advanced Distribution Management (ADMS) systems.
+Integration requirements for a Network Information Management System are closely aligned to the data editing and management system pattern.

 Automation aims to reduce effort spent on manual deployment and operational tasks, leading to increased operational efficiency as well as reduction in human-introduced system anomalies.
-Automation requirements for a Network Management System are closely aligned to the data editing and management system pattern, and include practices like:
+Automation requirements for a Network Information Management System are closely aligned to the data editing and management system pattern, and include practices like:

 Esri offers system architecture design services should you need help determining all of the different factors relating to your organization’s physical design,such as networking, storage, system environments, and sizing.